Vliro/humus/README.md

 ## The repository

-Mulbase/Mulgen is a front-end library for DGraph.
+Mulbase/gen is a front-end library for DGraph.
 It includes static (mostly) code generation based on the same schema supplied to the database so no need to keep the client structs separate.
 It ensures json tags are set in sync with the schema and ensures compatibility with the database.

+Right now it supports DGraph schema generation (default schema), GraphQL schema as well as generating the relevant field definitions.
+The library acts on interfaces to regulate how objects interact with the database as well as all queries/fields being interfaces to allow high modularity.

 Note that this code does not, as of right now, use vendor/modules.
 This will be changed eventually.
 There are no guarantees whatsoever about this library right now.